-Among the department's most popular courses is COM 505: Internship in Communication.
-Designed to reflect the internship standards of the experiential learning division of the National Communication Association, COM 505 enables students to search and secure internships at PR agencies and public affairs departments, local newspapers, as well as radio and television stations.
+Among the department's most popular courses is MCO 505: Internship in Media and Communication.
+Designed to reflect the internship standards of the experiential learning division of the National Communication Association, MCO 505 enables students to search and secure internships at PR agencies and public affairs departments, local newspapers, as well as radio and television stations.
 Interns complete online discussions and writing assignments asking them to reflect on their experience and discover how their classroom learning is applicable in the workplace.

-The EXPECT program, COM507 and COM510, is a capstone-level experience for graduating seniors in public relations and advertising to gain professional experience working with real clients in a semester-long team-based creative project.
+The EXPECT program, MCO510, is a capstone-level experience for graduating seniors in public relations and advertising to gain professional experience working with real clients in a semester-long team-based creative project.
 This class provides students the opportunity to work in teams and put their learning to use for a real client.
 This experience breaks down traditional classroom walls and takes students out into the field to not only learn about, but to start doing their career.
-This course is limited to communications majors with a concentration in PR or advertising.
+This course is limited to media and communications majors with a concentration in PR or advertising.